 Two distinct coastal gems entice with vintage family fun plus an off-the-grid escape

-Carolina Beach and Kure Beach, N.C. – April 4, 2016 – Exploring a new vacation destination can be daunting, but when it comes to Carolina Beach and Kure Beach, visitors are in luck.
+Carolina Beach and Kure Beach, NC – Exploring a new vacation destination can be daunting, but when it comes to Carolina Beach and Kure Beach, visitors are in luck.
 Despite their close proximity to one another – they share the same island! – each beach has its own distinct personality.
 Read on for a list of the Top 10 “Must Do’s” to help first-time visitors make the most of their stay.
 Whether a lively throwback vacation abuzz with activity tickles your fancy, or a peaceful escape is more your speed, first-time visitors will get their coastal fix at these two beach towns.

 1. Carolina Beach Boardwalk – Named one of America’s Most Awesome Boardwalks by Budget Travel, the Carolina Beach Boardwalk is a beloved, vintage icon that has been a fan favorite since 1887.
 Recently renovated, visitors strolling along the Boardwalk during the summer will find famous donuts (be prepared to wait in line…and bring cash), ice cream, fudge, seaside amusement rides, and live weekly entertainment and fireworks.

 2. Carolina Beach State Park – Explore 761 acres of natural beauty – or at least some of them – at Carolina Beach State Park.
 Discover the distinct habitats of this state park by navigating miles of hiking trails, camping beneath towering trees, learning about the native Venus Flytrap, or casting a line into some of the best fishing spots in the state.
 The park is also joining in the celebration of the North Carolina State Park System’s 100th Anniversary with celebratory events throughout 2016.